pleaseRedo/Point-Cloud-Renconstruction-and-Camera-Calibration/README.md

 For calibration, the subfolders are named by the calibration data sets.
 Each subfolder contains homographed images and the computed extrinsic/ intrinsic matrices for camera and projector.

+# Feel free to leave your comments on issue section

 # Please refer to file report.pdf for further project details
 ![result](https://github.com/pleaseRedo/Point-Cloud-Renconstruction-and-Camera-Calibration/blob/master/112617351124_0report_8.jpg)